Activities for Dementia Patients

 These are only a few examples – feel free to get creative and have fun with things!

 Caregiving is a challenging task, and sometimes it may be hard to understand how to help loved ones with dementia.
-Activities for dementia patients can provide an often much-needed outlet.
-It’s a great chance to engage with others and improve their quality of life.
+Helping dementia patients stay active provides a great opportunity for engagement with others.
+These activities can improve a dementia sufferer’s quality of life.
 The good news is that there are lots of options that you can adapt to keep your individual needs and challenges in mind.

 You don’t have to do things alone.
-With some simple ideas and inclusions, you can facilitate positive change.
+With some of these simple ideas and inclusions, you can facilitate positive change!